VEGOILS-Palm rebounds nearly 2% on stronger rival oils, rising exports

 By Carman Chew

-SINGAPORE, Aug 21 (Reuters) - Malaysian palm oil futures recovered on Monday, mirroring the strength in rival edible oils, while firm export data supported sentiment.
+SINGAPORE, Aug 21 (Reuters) - Malaysian palm oil futures ended at more than a three-week high on Monday, mirroring the strength in rival edible oils, while firm export data supported sentiment.

-The benchmark palm oil contract FCPOc3 for November delivery on the Bursa Malaysia Derivatives Exchange was up 72 ringgit, or 1.9%, at 3,943 ringgit ($847.96) per metric ton as of the midday break, paring losses from the previous session.
+The benchmark palm oil contract FCPOc3 for November delivery on the Bursa Malaysia Derivatives Exchange finished 64 ringgit, or 1.65%, higher at 3,935 ringgit ($846.78) per metric ton, paring losses from the previous session.

 Exports of Malaysian palm oil products for Aug.
-1-20 rose 9.8% to 827,975 metric tons from the same period a month earlier, cargo surveyor Intertek Testing Services said on Sunday.
+1-20 rose between 9.8% and 17.4% from the same period a month earlier cargo surveyors Intertek Testing Services and Amspec Agri said, respectively.

-Dalian's most-active soyoil contract DBYcv1 rose 0.9%, while its palm oil contract DCPcv1 was up 0.8%.
-Soyoil prices on the Chicago Board of Trade BOcv1 climbed 1.2%.
+Dalian's most-active soyoil contract DBYcv1 increased 0.8%, while its palm oil contract DCPcv1 was up 0.5%.
+Soyoil prices on the Chicago Board of Trade BOcv1 climbed 1.3%.

 Palm oil is affected by price movements in related oils as they compete for a share in the global vegetable oils market.